Tuesday Company acquires VoteWithMe as tech for politics looks to consolidate ahead of 2020 – TechCrunch

 While national politics dominates the news, advocacy groups of all stripes are seeing the benefits in applying the same tools that well-funded political campaigns brought to bear on the electorate to promote particular issues.

-Non-profits represent at least $13 billion of annual business, according to Farber, and Tuesday Company believes its services can provide value to all of them.
+Nonprofits represent at least $13 billion of annual business, according to Farber, and Tuesday Company believes its services can provide value to all of them.

 “The… political campaign world is really hard to build an innovative, sustainable business in, because it’s relatively small.
 Folks that don’t figure out how to become broadly relevant won’t survive,” says Birnholtz.

 In the wake of the acquisition, investors can expect to see Tuesday Company out on the fundraising trail.
-The company is backed by Higher Ground Labs and individual investors like Chris Sacca and Reed Hoffman.
+The company is backed by Higher Ground Labs and individual investors like Chris Sacca and Reid Hoffman.

 While Hoffman’s forays into the intersection of tech and politics have not always been without scandal, he has emerged as one of the most prolific backers of companies looking to apply technology to the political sphere.